scriptPilot/app-framework/docs/status-bar-style.md

 <br />

+## Configuration

-You can configure the application status bar style in the *config.json* file:
+You can configure the application status bar style in the configuration file:

 ```
 statusbarVisibility: true,                               // true or false